stbanhrnandz/Virus-Card-Board-Game/README.md

 # Virus-Card-Board-Game

+PLEASE RUN THE CODE IN VIRUS BOARD GUI

 🕹️ Game Instructions
 Virus! is a competitive card game where players race to be the first to complete a healthy body while avoiding infections and sabotaging their opponents with special cards.